TakumiOtagaki/PseudoknotVisualizer/README.md

 Now, you can use our extension easily.
 After this step, the PseudoknotVisualizer extention will be automatically loaded when PyMOL starts.

-If you skipped this step, you have to load manually (not recommended).

 # How to use
 ## Basic Usage